 Start an application

-You should complete your application with as much information as possible at time of lodgement.
+You should complete your application with as much information as possible before you submit.
 Applications with missing information may take longer to finalise.

 When completing the online application you must avoid copying and pasting bullet points, numbering, accents etc from formatted documents into the free text fields.
 Only use numbers 0 – 9 and letters A – Z (upper and lower case), dashes '-' and underscores '_'.